xgrommx/Shipyard/doc/api/sync.md

   the sync has returned data.
 The callback will be passed an array of instances of the Syncable as a parameter.

+### Returns

+- ([ObservableArray][]) An array that will be filled in with the results as they are received.

 ### Example

-	Task.find({
+	var tasks = Task.find({
 		conditions: { isDone: false },
-		using: 'server',
+		using: 'server'
-		callback: renderTasks
 	});
+	listView.set('content', tasks);

 ## Note

-A Syncable class is also an EventEmitter.
+A Syncable class is also itself an EventEmitter.
 It is specially modified so that one can listen to events on the Class, to retrieve all events that are emitted on all instances.